TheNeonLightning/Mini-Java-Compiler/AbstractSyntaxTree/README.md

 ## 04-visitors

 ## bin
-Contains two examples of Mini-Java-programs and the AST representations for these programs.
+Contains two examples of Mini-Java programs and the AST representations for these programs.
 Program
 ```interpreter_example.txt```
 can also be successfully interpreted, for this you will need to run:
 ```